JackHughes03/vue-changelog/README.md

 ```

 ## To start

-Be sure to create a '.env' file in the root directory with your github personal access token inside like so:
+Be sure to create a '.env' file in the root directory with a github personal access token inside like so:

 ```bash
 TOKEN=your_token_here